cruel-intentions/gh-actions/README.md

 # project.nix
 {
   # actions are disable by default, enable it (required)
-  config.gh-actions.tag-me.enable = true;
+  gh-actions.tag-me.enable = true;
   # there are 5 optional configurable steps
   # pre-build, build, test, deploy, post-deploy
   # only defined steps goes to yaml file
-  config.gh-actions.tag-me.build = ''
+  gh-actions.tag-me.build = ''
     # tag this project on push to master
     # this is a bash script
     git tag v$(convco version --bump)